 We have engaged the services of Gyroscope Inc. of Oakland to assist us in developing a Makerspace Master Plan for San Mateo County Libraries.
-On January 18, a diverse group of learners, makers, tinkerers and educators of all ages participated in an interactive community engagement event facilitated by Gyroscope.
-Over forty attendees participated in a variety of creative brain-storming exercises to envision an overarching strategy to provide maker spaces and services at our libraries.
-Over the next several months Gyroscope will be gathering information and feedback from the community and staff through tours, focus groups, surveys and targeted interviews.
+A diverse group of learners, makers, tinkerers and educators of all ages have already participated in interactive community engagement events and focus groups facilitated by Gyroscope.
+Over seventy attendees participated in a variety of creative brain-storming exercises to envision an overarching strategy to provide maker spaces and services at our libraries.
+Over the next several months, Gyroscope will be gathering information and feedback from the community and staff through tours, surveys and targeted interviews.
 A Master Plan that includes makerspace trends, best practices, and recommendations for implementing spaces and programs at San Mateo County Libraries will be completed this spring.
 Makerspace planning and cost estimates will be completed this fiscal year with plan implementation anticipated for FY 2017-18.

-January 24, The San Mateo Daily Journal, Making space for makers: residents reimagine creative spaces in county libraries
+• January 24, The San Mateo Daily Journal, Making space for makers: residents reimagine creative spaces in county libraries